Texas Layoffs — April 2013

 Largest Layoffs

-The single largest action involved Durham School Services-Weatherford at its Weatherford facility, reporting 95 affected workers.
+The most significant filing came from Durham School Services-Weatherford at its Weatherford facility, reporting 95 affected workers.
 Ruth's Chris Steak House followed with 86 workers.

 Trend & Outlook

-The data underscores a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
+The numbers illustrate a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
 The Education sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.